MagamedT/cam-can-see-through-walls/README.md

    cd cam-can-see-through-walls
    ```

-2. **Minimal dependencies**
+2. **Install the minimal requirements**

    - PyTorch 2.1 (CUDA if available)
    - `pytorch-grad-cam`
    - `torchvision`
    - `matplotlib`, `numpy`, `Pillow`
    Optional: NVIDIA DALI 1.35.0 (only required for re-training with Imagenet-1k).
-   If you’re on a different CUDA toolkit, swap the nvidia-dali-cuda120 line for the build that matches your driver (e.g., nvidia-dali-cuda110).
+   If you are on a different CUDA toolkit, swap the nvidia-dali-cuda120 line for the build that matches your driver (e.g., nvidia-dali-cuda110).
-3. **Clean way: create a Python environment (Python ≥ 3.9)**
+Alternativaly: create a Python environment (Python ≥ 3.9):

    ```bash
    conda create -n cam-walls python=3.11 -y